FAReTek1/inflator/readme.md

     - cd to inside your package, to the same level as `inflator.toml`
     - run `inflate install .`

+> [!NOTE]
+> You can find public gobos at https://github.com/topics/inflated-goboscript

 - For installing GitHub packages
     - run `inflate install <link to github repository>`
     - Optionally supply a version (tag name):<br>